whein4/Arctic_Insect_Harassment_Models/README.md

     - To sample cumulative GDD again run the sampling parameters described above after inputting the GDD raster setting the end field or value as you date time start column and change the statistic type to sum.
 Append the resulting dataframe to your original dataset as a column called "cumGDD".
     - To sample soil moisture, again run the same sampling parameters described for the temperature and wind covariates after inputting the aggragated soil moisture raster and setting.
       Append the resulting dataframe to your original dataset as a column called "soilmoisture".
+    - To sample soil moisture, again run the same sampling parameters described for the temperature and wind covariates after inputting the snow depth raster and setting.
+      Append the resulting dataframe to your original dataset as a column called "soilmoisture".